Customer Service and Sales Tips for Automotive Salespeople

 14. Listen More Than You Speak

 Knowing when to stop talking and just listen is one of the most important skills you can learn as an automotive salesperson.
 Too often, many salespeople think they must keep talking and control the conversation.
 In reality, this behavior actually puts off buyers.
 If you listen, you'll not only speed up the sales process, but you'll also improve your relationships with customers, discover what matters to them, and ultimately have a better chance of making a sale.
+One of the best sales tips for car salesmen and saleswomen is to actively listen to your customers!

 15. Don’t Be Overly Aggressive